Catel/Catel.Docs/src/vnext/reference/Catel.Core/Catel/Runtime/Serialization/MemberValue.md

 ### MemberType

-Gets the type of the member.This is the actual member type as it is defined on the type.
+Gets the type of the member.
+This is the actual member type as it is defined on the type.
 This is`not` a wrapper around the`value.GetType()`.